 ERCP is mostly a therapeutic procedure that may also be used with Therapeutic Endoscopic Ultrasound (EUS) to effectively manage pancreatic biliary disorders non-surgically.
-Depending on the findings of the ERCP, Dr. Evans may perform therapy including cutting the duodenal papilla to help remove stones, place stents (small specialized tubes) or improve drainage of bile or pancreatic fluid.
+Depending on the findings of the ERCP, our physicians may perform therapy including cutting the duodenal papilla to help remove stones, place stents (small specialized tubes) or improve drainage of bile or pancreatic fluid.

 What is Involved in ERCP?

 During ERCP, a specialized endoscope (a thin, flexible tube that allows visualization of the gastrointestinal, or GI, tract) is passed through the patient’s mouth, just beyond the stomach and into the duodenum, which is the first part of the small intestine.
 After the major papilla is located, a catheter (a narrow plastic tube) is passed through the scope into the ducts.
 Contrast material or dye is injected to take X-ray pictures of the ducts.
 The dye is directed in the opposite of normal flow, or the retrograde direction.
 A picture of a bile duct is called a cholangiogram; and of the pancreatic duct, a pancreatogram.
 As such, this explains the name of the ERCP procedure: endoscopic (visualization of ducts through an endoscope), retrograde (dye injected in opposite direction of flow for pictures) and cholangiopancreatogram (pictures of the ducts).

 Prior to ERCP, our physicians will go over some pre-operative instructions that you will need to follow in the days before your procedure.
 Following these instructions is essential to limit surgery risks and provide the best results.